 - Prepare in advance to make this meeting effective.
-Click HERE for a link to instructions on how to best use this information.

 - Think about how you want to lead the meeting.